krishaamer/green-filter-research/research/literature/sustainability.md

 #### Slavery {#slavery}

--   The need for cheap labor turns slavery into a subsidy keeping environmental degradation happening.
-Kunz et al. (2023) an estimated 50 million people are in slavery around the world.
-Lack of supply chain visibility hides forced labor and exploitation of undocumented migrants in agricultural work.
-Borrelli et al. (2023) 71% of enslaved people are estimated to be female.
-Decker Sparks et al. (2021) slavery is connected to environmental degradation and climate change.
+In 2023, an estimated 50 million people are still in slavery around the world; lack of supply chain visibility hides forced labor and exploitation of undocumented migrants in agricultural work; 71% of enslaved people are estimated to be women.
+(Borrelli et al., 2023; Kunz et al., 2023).

+The UN SDG target 8.7 targets to eliminate all forms of slavery.

+Slavery is connected to environmental degradation and climate change (Decker Sparks et al., 2021).
 Enslaved people are used in environmental crimes such as 40% of deforestation globally.
 Cobalt used in technological products is in risk of being produced under forced labor in the D.R.
-Congo Sovacool (2021).
-In India and Pakistan, forced labor in brick kiln farms is possible to capture remotely from satellite images Boyd et al. (2018).
+Congo (Sovacool, 2021).
+In India and Pakistan, forced labor in brick kiln farms is possible to capture remotely from satellite images (Boyd et al., 2018).
+In effect, the need for cheap labor turns slavery into a *subsidy* keeping environmental degradation happening.

--   UN SDG target 8.7 targets to eliminate all forms of slavery.

--   Christ and V Helliar (2021) estimates 20 million people are stuck inside corporate blockchains

--   The Global Slavery Index measures the ***Import Risk*** of having slavery inside its imports Walk Free (2023)
+-   Christ and V Helliar (2021) estimates 20 million people are stuck inside corporate blockchains.
+The Global Slavery Index measures the ***Import Risk*** of having slavery inside its imports Walk Free (2023).

 -   Hans van Leeuwen (2023) slavery affects industries from fashion to technology, including sustainability enablers such as solar panels.